dumbmatter/backboard/README.md

 **Chrome**: works out of the box.

 **Firefox**: works if you use a third-party promises library that resolves promises with microtasks.
-Bluebird and es6-promise seem to work, and you can make Backboard use them by doing
+Bluebird and es6-promise seem to work, and you can make backboard use them by doing

-    Backboard.setPromiseConstructor(require('bluebird'));
+    backboard.setPromiseConstructor(require('bluebird'));

 or

-    Backboard.setPromiseConstructor(require('es6-promise').Promise);
+    backboard.setPromiseConstructor(require('es6-promise').Promise);

 **Edge/IE**: works only if you use a third-party promises library with synchronous promise resolution (which [is not a good thing](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony)).
 If you want to go down that path, here's how to do it with Bluebird:

     const BPromise = require('bluebird');
     BPromise.setScheduler(fn => fn());
-    Backboard.setPromiseConstructor(BPromise);
+    backboard.setPromiseConstructor(BPromise);

 Also Edge has a buggy IndexedDB implementation in general, so you might run into errors caused by that.